opendocsg/slw-judgments-backfill/2017_SGHC_304/report.md

 **_Loss of earning capacity_**

 37     The Plaintiff claimed $15,000 for loss of earning capacity.
-The Plaintiff’s position was that he was entitled to compensation for both the loss of earning capacity and loss of future earnings as they compensate different losses, relying on the case of _Chai Kang Wei Samuel v Shaw Linda Gillian_ [2010] 3 SLR 587 (“ _Shaw Linda Gillian”)._
+The Plaintiff’s position was that he was entitled to compensation for both the loss of earning capacity and loss of future earnings as they compensate different losses, relying on the case of _Chai Kang Wei Samuel v Shaw Linda Gillian_ <span class="citation">[2010] 3 SLR 587</span> (“ _Shaw Linda Gillian”)._

 38     The Plaintiff submitted that the two elements set out in _Shaw Linda Gillian_ , namely the risk of losing his present job before the end of his estimated working life and a disadvantage in the open employment market due to injuries, were proved.
 First, the Plaintiff relied on the medical reports that opined that the Plaintiff will be unable to return to his pre-accident vocation as a carpenter.
 Second, the Plaintiff argued that he had suffered severe residual disabilities physically and cognitively and will therefore be highly disadvantaged in the open employment market in the future.